garethgeorge/backrest/README.md

  * Run with docker: `garethgeorge/backrest:latest` ([see on dockerhub](https://hub.docker.com/repository/docker/garethgeorge/backrest/))

 Backrest is accessible from a web browser.
 By default it binds to `0.0.0.0:9898` and can be accessed at `http://localhost:9898`.
 Change the port with the `BACKREST_PORT` environment variable e.g. `BACKREST_PORT=127.0.0.1 backrest` to listen only on local interfaces.

+Note: backrest installs a specific restic version to ensure that the version of restic matches the version backrest is tested against.
+This provides the best guarantees for stability.
+If you wish to use a different version of restic OR if you would prefer to install restic manually you may do so by setting the `BACKREST_RESTIC_COMMAND` environment variable to the path of the restic binary you wish to use.

 ## Running with Docker Compose